 - 2 cups of potting soil

-1. Using the back of a knife, crack the very top of each egg being careful not to crack the egg in half.
-Once the egg is cracked, use your fingers to pick the cracked shell apart, widening the hole until it's big enough for the yolk and white to slip easily out.
-(Preserve the contents of your egg for use in an omelet later.)
+1. Using the back of a knife, carefully crack the very top of each egg.
+Sse your fingers to pick the cracked shell apart, widening the hole until it's big enough for the yolk and white to slip out easily.
+(Preserve the contents for use in an omelet later.)

-2. Rinse out the inside of your empty eggshells with warm water and a small bit of dish soap.
+2. Rinse the inside of the empty eggshells with warm water and a small bit of dish soap.

-3. Use a small hand drill or needle to poke a drainage hole in the bottom of your eggs.
+3. Use a small hand drill or needle to poke a drainage hole in the bottom of the eggs.
 (I skipped this step in one of my two trials and didn't notice any difference.
-I also potted a glass jar of seeds just for fun and got a bushy crop of wheat grass in a vessel without any drainage to speak of.)
+I also potted a glass jar of seeds just for fun and got a bushy crop of wheat grass in a vessel without any drainage.)

-4. Mix 2 cups (or so) of potting soil with a small bit of water so that it's moist, but not soggy.
-Spoon the soil into each rinsed egg until full.
+4. Mix 2 cups (or so) of potting soil with a small bit of water so it's moist, but not soggy.
+Fill each egg with the soil.

 5. Cover the top of the soil with a single layer of hard winter wheat.
 For thick grass, the wheat should cover all of the visible soil, but it shouldn't be layered more than one seed thick.
 The eggs I topped off with a thin layer of soil seemed to yield tops that were slightly more lush than those I left bare, so feel free to add this step.